Heart4sides/DigitalGarden/src/site/notes/ATLAS/Typology MOC/Temperament.md

 ---

-What are you talking about ?
+Question : What are you talking about ?
 What are you doing ?

 Origin : Plato's Republic